lytt925/STYLiSH/README.md

 ## Frontend
 - Using React with TypeScript
-- Use styled-components and TailwindCSS for the stylings
+- Use styled-components and Tailwind CSS for the stylings
 - Utilized React-Query to fulfill optimized data fetching

+## DevOps
+- Use Docker as  the virtualization techniques
-This app had been deployed on AWS EC2 using Github Action for the CI/CD technique
+- Deployed on AWS EC2 using Github Action for Continuous Deployment